| 3Faiths.org "... is a blog dedicated to telling the stories about

 once spread

-misinformation and intolerance about minority religious groups.
+misinformation and intolerance about new religious groups.
 It was forced into

 bankruptcy because of their involvement in a brutal kidnapping.
 Their name, phone number